 The poster below gives further information on compatibility of facial hair and FFP3 respirators and can be used when fit testing and fit checking.

 Further information regarding fitting and fit checking of respirators can be found on the Health and Safety Executive website.

 In the absence of an anteroom/lobby remove FFP3 respirators in a safe area (e.g. outside the isolation/cohort room/area).

 All other PPE should be removed in the patient care area.

 Powered respirator hoods are an alternative to FFP3 respirators for example when fit testing cannot be achieved.

 FFP3 respirator or powered respirator hood:

 Further information can be found in the Respiratory Protective Equipment (RPE) literature review and the Personal Protective Equipment (PPE) for Infectious Diseases of High Consequence (IDHC) literature review.

-Frameworks to support the assessing and recording of staff competency in PPE for IDHC are available in the resources section of the NIPCM.
+Frameworks to support the assessing and recording of staff competency in PPE for HCID are available in the resources section of the NIPCM.